rlrrrrr/RIYADLARBAOUI/README.md

 Hello, My name is Riyad , i'm student at university and technological institue of Aix-en-Provence in the IT department.

 I like to keep up to date with new technology that comes out and test some of them that I find interesting.
-At the moment, I'm interested in cloud related technologies such as docker, aws services, it's an area I find interesting.
+At the moment, I'm interested in cloud related technologies such as docker, aws services...
+It's an area I find interesting.
 Otherwise, I also like web and application development, algorithms, mathematics and networks.
 Apart from that I also like animals 🐐 <br>
 and also soccer ⚽. <br>